zeroc-ice/ice-builder-gradle/README.md

 If `iceHome` is not set, the builder will check the `ICE_HOME` environment variable to determine the location of the Ice installation.
-If `ICE_HOME` is also not set, the builder will use the following defaults on Linux or OS X:
+If `ICE_HOME` is not set either, the builder uses the following defaults on Linux and OS X:

 | OS         | Default Ice Installation Directory     |
 | ---------- | -------------------------------------- |
 | Linux      | /usr                                   |
 | OS X       | /usr/local                             |

-On Windows or if Ice is installed in a non-standard location, you need to set `iceHome` or `ICE_HOME`.
+On Windows, or when Ice is installed in a non-standard location, you need to set `iceHome` or `ICE_HOME`.

-You can set `iceHome` in your build script as:
+You can set `iceHome` in your build script as shown below:

 ```gradle
 slice.iceHome = '/opt/Ice'